iSaluki/phhs6/content/sixth/Business/Units/nd/GreinersGrowthModel.md

 tags:
   - business
 ---
-scord- How to manage and overcome the problems of growth or retrenchment
+- How to manage and overcome the problems of growth or retrenchment

 > [!tip] Greiner's Growth Model
 >